danilosnt/Wine-classification-ML/README.md

 This project performs a comparative analysis between **Support Vector Machines (SVM)** and **Decision Tree** algorithms to classify wine cultivars based on chemical analysis.

-Additionally, it features a **Generative AI integration (LLM)** that acts as a "Virtual Sommelier," interpreting the mathematical results into natural language descriptions.

 ## Project Overview
 * **Goal:** Classify wines into three distinct cultivars (0, 1, or 2).
 * **Dataset:** [UCI Wine Dataset](https://archive.ics.uci.edu/dataset/109/wine) (178 samples, 13 chemical features).